multiplicit-com/Sheets-to-mysql/README.md

 A PHP script to load a tab from Google Sheets into a MYSql Database.
 <hr>
 <strong>Settings</strong>
+These settings control how the script interacts with the database:

+<strong>$createTables:</strong>

+When set to true, the script will create a new table in the database for each sheet if it doesn’t already exist.
+If set to false, the script will not create any new tables, and it will only attempt to import data into existing tables.
+If a corresponding table for a sheet does not exist, the data from that sheet will not be imported.

+<strong>$modifyTables:</strong>

+When set to true, the script will check the existing structure of the tables in the database against the columns in the sheets.
+If a sheet contains columns that do not exist in the corresponding table, the script will modify the table structure by adding the new columns.
+If set to false, the script will not make any modifications to the table structures.
+Only the data in the columns that already exist in the tables will be imported, and any additional columns present in the sheets will be ignored.
+These settings give you flexibility and control over how the script behaves, allowing you to choose between preserving the existing database structure and adapting it to accommodate new data structures from the sheets.
 Be mindful that altering a table's structure in a production database can have unintended consequences.

 <hr>